Pheon-Dev/pigeon/README.md

 <p align="center">
-This plugin adds to the current statusline and winbar by providing modules such as wifi, battery, volume, date, time, cpu, ram, storage, temperatures etc
+This plugin adds to the current statusline and winbar by providing modules such as wifi, battery, volume, date, time, cpu, ram and storage.
 </p>